Nipping and Biting (Problem Solving)

 A Final Word on Preventative Exercises

 All of these exercises should be done regularly during the first year of the dog’s life.
 Make a point to do these exercises once or twice a week during his first 14 weeks.
 Progress to once every couple of weeks and then periodically until the dog is sexually mature (see Your Puppy’s Development.)
-Even after sexual maturity, every now and again it is important to lay some of these exercises on your grown-up dog.
+Even after sexual maturity, now and again it is important to lay some of these exercises on your grown-up dog.
 Just like people, dogs can get rusty.